“How do you travel so much?”

 Seriously… that’s it.
 Is it easy in the beginning?
 No. Is it a bit scary because it’s new?
 Totally.
 Will things go wrong?
 Yep, it’s called life, people!
 Will it be worth it? – More than you can even imagine.

 Just go with it!
-I’ve met a ridiculous amount of people who have very little money and have poor English skills and they still get jobs, volunteer exchanges, and find ways to prolong their travels.
+I’ve met a ridiculous amount of people who have very little money and have only OK English skills and they still get jobs, volunteer exchanges, and find ways to prolong their travels.

-This is how I get to travel so much… I live abroad, I work abroad, and I live simply.
+This is how I get to travel so much… I live abroad, I work abroad, and I live a simple life.
 It’s not just me.
 Many people from all walks of life can afford to travel and live abroad, but you have to work for it.
 No fairy dust involved.